openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 Once you have completed all the steps, you are ready to publish the article.
 The **Publish this article** button is located at the top of the page, on the right-hand side.
 Any remaining warnings, including options to address them, will accompany it.

 > [!NOTE]
 > The warning regarding whether an article is marked as peer reviewed will always remain.
-This allows editors to double-check this and easily adjust, if needed.
+This allows editors to double-check this and adjust, if needed.

 Once the **Publish this article** has been clicked, the article is now scheduled to publish at the specified time.
 Once an article is live, you can see it on the Articles page and you may wish to check if all files display correctly.
 For information on managing articles after publication, see: Content management. <!-- missing hyperlink -->